Open-Collective-Foundation/docs/how-it-works/financial-contributions/third-party-fundraising-tools-and-benefits/README.md

 **Note:**

 * **You must** [**reach out to us**](mailto:contact@opencollective.foundation) **if you would like to use one of these third-party platforms.** We may already have an account on the platform, in which case we will help you get things set up.
 It will also speed up the process of getting the funds into your budget.
-* Since you are part of Open Collective Foundation, funds will need to go directly to us, and then we’ll make sure they go into your initiative’s budget.
+* Since you are part of Open Collective Foundation, funds will need to go directly to us, and then we’ll make sure they go into your Collective’s budget.
 * Since moving funds from these sites into your balance is a manual process, and due to external platforms’ own unique disbursement processes, the funds will not reach you as quickly as those raised through Open Collective.
 There will likely be delays.
-  * **Unless otherwise specified, we will batch donations arriving from 3rd-party platforms and disburse to your initiative 1x/month.**
+  * **Unless otherwise specified, we will batch donations arriving from 3rd-party platforms and disburse to your Collective 1x/month.**
 * OCF will charge [our standard fee](../../fees.md) on funds raised on the external sites.

 ## Third-Party Tools